If for any reason, there is a full or partial school closure, school will provide children access to remote learning.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-In the event of school closing, partially closing or individuals or groups isolating, there will be a timetable outlining the daily links needed to access immediate fully sequenced learning.
-These are available on your child's class page, in the Pupil section of the school website. https://whistonwillis.l7.duodesign.co.uk/cms/pupils/class-pages/
+In the event of school closing or partially closing, there will be a timetable outlining the daily links needed to access immediate fully sequenced learning.
+This may also include live Teams lessons with your child's class teacher.
+These will be available on your child's class page, in the Pupil section of the school website. https://www.whistonwillis.co.uk/pupils/class-pages/

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects.
+However, we may need to make some adaptations in some subjects.
 For example, Art and Design if specialised resources are required to deliver this effectively.

 How long can I expect work set by the school to take my child each day?